If you're in town then come and visit us at:

 enameling and clear and purple rhinestones 3-1/2".

-View #Y20383 |
+View #Y20383

 Rarity~

-one-of-a-kind pieces and pieces with provenance which are also well made and in good condition
+that are also well made and in good condition

-command the highest prices of all.
+command some of the highest prices of all.

 |